Aishwary97/E-commerce-project/README.md

 1. Download the plugin file and unzip it.
 2. Upload the `uplogger` folder to the `wp-content/plugins/` folder.
 3. Activate the "UpLogger" plugin from plugin page on wordpress admin area.
-4. Upload the `adminpage-vul.php` and `FileUpload_vulnerable.php` files to the `/apps/wordpress/htdocs` folder.
+4. Upload the `adminpage.php` and `FileUpload_Non.php` files to the `/apps/wordpress/htdocs` folder.
-5. In the `adminpage-vul.php` file, insert your Wordpress application password.
+5. In the `adminpage.php` file, insert your Wordpress application password.

 ----------------
 ### Screenshots